2011–12 Columbus Blue Jackets season

 The 2011–12 Columbus Blue Jackets season was the team's 12th season in the National Hockey League (NHL).
-The Blue Jackets' record of 29–46–7 was the worst record in the NHL for 2011–12 and the first time in franchise history they finished in last place.
+The Blue Jackets' record of 29–46–7 was the worst record in the NHL for 2011–12 and the third time in franchise history they finished in last place.
 It also marked the third straight year that they missed the playoffs.
 Consequently, they had the best chance to receive the first overall selection in the 2012 NHL entry draft lottery, but lost out to the Edmonton Oilers and received the second pick instead.

 The Blue Jackets began the year with the worst start in franchise history and the worst by any team in an NHL season in 19 years.
 After an 11–25–5 start, head coach Scott Arniel was fired and replaced by assistant coach Todd Richards.
 The poor season prompted several personnel changes, including the trade of All-Star forward Jeff Carter, who was acquired with much fanfare during the off-season.
 With the prospect of another rebuild looming the Blue Jackets' captain and best player, Rick Nash, requested to be traded, though he would remain with the team for the entire season.

 The team was involved in a controversial loss to the Los Angeles Kings, when the Staples Center clock appeared to freeze at 1.8 seconds allowing the Kings time to score the winning goal.
 During the season Columbus managed only two winning streaks of three or more games.
 One of which came towards the end of the year helping the Blue Jackets finish with 65 points, the third worst point total in franchise history.